Refractory clergy: Civil Constitution of the Clergy

-This new legislation dismantled and restructured the Church along the same lines it had the rest of society.
-Bishoprics were realigned to correspond with the eighty-three departments France had been divided into, while all additional bishoprics were abolished.
-All clergy were forbidden from recognizing the authority of any Church officials beholden to a foreign power, and this included the Pope, whose position they were allowed to acknowledge, but not his authority.
+This new legislation dismantled and restructured the Church along the same lines as with the rest of society.
+Bishoprics were realigned to correspond with the eighty-three departments France had been divided into, and any additional bishoprics were abolished.
+Clergy were forbidden from recognizing the authority of any Church officials beholden to a foreign power.
+This included the Pope, whose position they were allowed to acknowledge, but not his authority.
 New bishops were forbidden from seeking confirmation from the Pope, but were allowed to write him to inform him of their position and reassert a unity of faith.

-The most contentions aspects of the constitution, however, involved how new bishops would be appointed to office and the duties required of them.
-The Church was now essentially completely incorporated as a branch of government, and bishops were to be elected by popular vote.
-This was received with outrage by many clergy, as it not only completely up-ended the top-down appointment system of the Church, but would then allow Protestants, Jews, and atheists to directly influence Church matters.
-What would cause the greatest problems though, was Article XXI of Title II.
-This required bishops to take an oath before municipal officials asserting their loyalty to the nation of France before all other things, or their office would be declared vacant.
+The most contentious aspect of the constitution, however, involved how new bishops were to be appointed to office and the duties required of them.
+The Church was in essence incorporated as another branch of the state.
+With bishops to be elected by popular vote.
+This was received with outrage by many clergy, as it not only completely up-ended the traditional appointment system of the Church, but would furthermore allow Protestants, Jews, and atheists to directly influence Church matters.
+Perhaps the greatest problem though, was Article XXI of Title II.
+This required a bishop to take an oath before municipal officials promising "to be loyal to the nation, the law, and the king, and to support with all his power the constitution".
+Failing this their office would be declared vacant.

 Sentiments between the Church and the Revolution began to sour much faster after this.
-While reform had been the only stated goal by revolutionaries before, anti-religious rhetoric calling for the abolishment of the Church as a whole began to gain prominence.
-Fabre d’Eglantine described the Church's singular purpose as being to “subjugate the human species and enslave it under their dominion.”
+While "reform" had been the stated goal by revolutionaries before, anti-religious rhetoric calling for the abolishment of the Church as a whole began to gain prominence.
 In October 1790, the National Convention banned priests, monks, nuns, and any who had previously occupied such positions from teaching in schools, and many members of the convention began calling for a “religion of patriotism” to supplant Catholic Christianity entirely.
 In November, the oath described in the Civil Constitution of the Clergy was drafted, and by the end of the year the Assembly proclaimed executive authority to enforce said oath.